zammad/zammad-admin-documentation/settings/security/third-party.rst

 Automatic account link on initial logon
 ---------------------------------------

-In general there's two ways two possible ways to handle how Zammad deals with users it already knows (from whatever source) when you try to authenticate against a third-party application.
+In general there's two possible options for Zammad on how to deal with already known users as they try to authenticate against a third-party application.
 By default, Zammad will not automatically link "unknown" authentication providers to existing accounts.

 This means that the user has to manually link authentication providers to their accounts (for more about this
 `consult the user documentation <https://user-docs.zammad.org/en/latest/extras/profile-and-settings.html>`_).

-Sometimes, this doesn't come in handy, as this also means if you're trying to authenticate against a (yet) unknown third party authentication, Zammad will throw an error telling you, that the email address is already in use.
-If you want to ensure that no matter if your user links his account or not, you might want to enable "Automatic account link on initial logon"
+Sometimes this doesn't come in handy as this also means you'll receive error messages about "email address being in use already" for (yet) unknown third-party authentication methods.

+If you want to allow your users to always being able to login, no matter what, you may want to enable ``Automatic account link on initial logon``.

 .. image:: /images/settings/security/automatic-account-link.png